 Lick Observatory is located on the summit of Mount Hamilton, California, roughly 20 miles east of San Jose.
-The observatory is open to the public year-round Thursday through Sunday, from 12 to 5 p.m.
-Admission is free, and tours of inside the dome of the 36-inch Great Refractor are given every half hour by the Gift Shop.
+The observatory is open to the public year-round Saturday and Sunday, from 12 to 5 p.m.
+Admission is free, and tours of inside the dome of the 36-inch Great Refractor are given every hour on the half hour by the Gift Shop.

-The observatory is closed on Veterans Day, Thanksgiving Thursday, and Christmas Day.
+The observatory is closed on Independence Day, Veterans Day, Thanksgiving Thursday, and Christmas Day.

 Make your trip to Lick Observatory a memorable one with our recommendations.